20 May 2023

 There are two sides of simplicity: simplicity of features and simplicity of implementation.

 A design’s features are its capabilities or applications.
 Simplicity of features doesn’t mean that a thing should have as few features as possible.
-In fact, the opposite is true.
-The more features, the better, as long as some properties hold.
+In fact, the more features, the better, as long as the following properties hold.
 Features should be orthogonal, which means that no one feature has unintentional interference with any other.
 They should be discoverable, which means that it’s easy to determine what the features are.
 They should also be intuitive, which means that it’s easy to understand how the features work.

 A design’s implementation is about the technologies and mechanisms used to realize its features.
 A well designed thing should have the simplest implementation possible.